lkodinsson/MARS/Fantasy/Races.md

 **Languages** Lupines start with the common and lupine languages.

+## Orc

+Known for their size and muscular structure, orcs they are often mistakenly labelled as brutes.
+While their strength is true, they are just as varied and capable as other races.
+Although they are not brutes, this misconception can be used in their favour to more easily manipulate those who do not know any better.

+**Stats** Orcs get +1 Strenth and +1 Resolve, plus any size modifiers.

+**Headstrong** Orcs possess a strength beyond muscles, and can shrug off pain easily.
+The first time during an encounter that they are reduced to zero endurance by damage, any excess damage is reduced to zero (they take none of that damage to their health).
+Additionally, they get +1 to charisma checks when attempting to intimdate other creatures, and a +1 to willpower checks to resist being influenced in the same way.

+**Size** Orcs are medium or large sized, but weigh as much as a creature one size larger.

+**Speed** Orcs have a movement speed of 7m.

+**Languages** Orcs start with the common and orc languages.

 ## Mycelian

 Mycelians are large, mobile fungus folk roughly in the shape of humanoids.
 The bodies of individual mycelians can vary wildly but always follow a basic layout of two arms and two legs.
 They do not have mouths, rendering them entirely incapable of verbal communication.
 Within their race, mycelians communicate telepathically with one another, and some individuals also learn sign language to more easily converse with other races.
+Ancient elder mycelians can be much larger than normal mycelians, but are rooted in the ground, unable to move.
+These ancient elder mycelians are the progenitors of other mycelians.

 **Stats** Mycelians get +1 Intelligence and +1 Resolve, plus any size modifiers.

 **Fungal Body** Mycelians cannot speak normally, but can speak telepathically to any living thing they are directly touching, as long as the recipient is willing.
-The sporecap on their head prevents them from wearing any kind of headgear, but can emit spores to identify the position of nearby creatures regardless of lighting conditions.
+This communication does not require that both creatures speak the same languages, but some may find it intrusive.
+The sporecap on their head prevents them from wearing any kind of headgear, but they can emit spores to identify the position of nearby creatures regardless of lighting conditions.
 Additionally, mycelians can see in both daylight and poorly lit areas.

 **Size** Mycelians can be small, medium, or large sized, but are typically medium sized.